The lentil and pumpkin soup is warm, comforting, and delicious, ideal for pampering yourself on the coldest days!

 You can flavor your lentil and pumpkin soup by adding rosemary or sage.

-Tips on how to combine legumes
+Tips on how to pair legumes

 – legumes + cereals [example: bread, pasta, or rice], preferably choose whole grains;